PaloAltoNetworks/pan-os-python/docs/upgrade.rst

 **Index**

 The new App 5.0 and Add-on 3.5 do not use the ``pan_logs`` index that previous versions used.
 Now, logs can be stored in any index.
-No action is required while upgrading.
+Since the App no longer specifies the pan_logs index, if you are upgrading, you will need to specify the index yourself.

+**ACTION REQUIRED**: Create a new index called ``pan_logs`` using the Splunk GUI or on the command line.

+Splunk will not overwrite the data previously indexed, and you will have access to all the data indexed before the upgrade.
 Logs will continue to be stored in the ``pan_logs`` index according to the data inputs from the previous App version, unless otherwise specified.
 The data input can optionally be changed to store logs in a different index.

 **Sourcetype**